bitovi/academy/src/angular/12-nested-routes/nested-routes.md

 @sourceref ./detail.component-3.ts
 @highlight 4, 5, 13-14, 18, 23-27

-Now when we navigate to  <a href="http://localhost:4200/restaurants/crab-place" target="_blank">localhost:4200/restaurants/crab-place</a> we'll see the detail view of the Crab Place restaurant
+Now when we click the detail button on a restaurant from the restaurants view we'll see the detail view of that restaurant.